 Pickpockets are often met here as it is a touristic destination and as a result, there are some registered cases by the public authorities, which should make you more attentive and have a closer look at your belongings.

 NATURAL DISASTERS RISK : MEDIUM

 The hurricane season in Bermuda is considered to be from June until November when it is also advisable to follow all the indications of the public authorities as well as the National Hurricane Center's advice.

 MUGGING RISK : LOW

 There are few cases of mugging that are registered on the island that have somehow affected tourists, but still, this does not mean that you should be fearless.
 A good piece of advice would be to not walk alone and be very attentive in order to avoid any unpleasant situation that can occur.

 TERRORISM RISK : LOW

-Even though there are no historical data related to the recent terrorist attacks that have somehow affected, there is always a chance of happening due to some conflicts of interest between the UK and other countries.
-This is why it is advisable as everywhere you are traveling to be aware of the actions that should be taken just in case.
+Even though there are no historical data related to the recent terrorist attacks, there is always a chance of that happening due to some conflicts of interest with other countries.
+This is why it is advisable to look at your surroundings and staying safe.

 SCAMS RISK : LOW